cseanburns/personal_knowledge_mgmt/lecturetranscripts/2-information-search-databases.md

 ## Readings

-This week we have four readings -- two from our book and two additional online articles.
+This week we have four readings---two from our book and two additional online articles.
 The readings from the book detail some search strategies.
 The two online readings discuss two major online sources, the [Internet Archive][1] and the [Digital Public Library of America][2].